^

 "No." The Exile puts a comforting hand on the Supermutant's shoulder.
 "No, she didn't.
 You weren't wrong about her."

 The Exile sighs.
 "Perhaps another example.
 The last place I came from was a small town in the middle of nowhere.
-And it was lovely - lush, hidden between two canyon walls, verdant and green.
+And it was lovely and lush, hidden between two canyon walls, verdant and green.
 That was, until the ground began to dry out.
 All the lush and lovely crops wilted.
 And once things were scarce, you know what the humans did?
 They formed a mob, and drove us mutants out.
 We 'ate too much' went the cry that I heard.
 We'd 'eat them next'.
 One of them attacked me, so I killed her, and then... the panic.
 All of them trying to kill me, then."

 "Oh no."